doblerk/string-edit-distance/README.md

 #### Pointer Matrix P

-The pointers can be used to reconstruct the edit operations, by following the trajectory from the lower right position.
+According to the pointer matrix $P$, these pointers can be used to reconstruct the edit operations by following the trajectory from the lower right position.

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|